-First thing we want to say to anyone suddenly unable to pay their tuition: you are resilient.
-It takes strength to pursue your education when financial insecurity is a part of that experience.
-This is a stressful circumstance, and we want to help.
+It takes strength and resilience to pursue your education when financial insecurity is a part of that experience.
+Finding yourself suddenly unable to pay tuition is a stressful circumstance, and we want to help.
 With these steps, we hope to equip you with the knowledge you need so you can tackle this situation with confidence.
 Take a deep breath, and let’s get started.

 1. Ask for an extension